Kane County Lawyers Protecting Retirement Assets

 If you have been working and saving for many years, your retirement assets may account for a significant portion of your net worth.
 Even if you have only been contributing to your retirement for a short time, your retirement assets may still be among your most valuable assets.
 Whether your retirement savings come in the form of a pension, 401(k), IRA or any other retirement plan, it will be subject to division in a divorce if it is classified as a marital asset.

-It is important to work with an attorney who is experienced in handling complex financial matters to ensure you receive a fair distribution of your marital retirement assets.
+It is important to work with an attorney who knows how to handle complicated financial issues to ensure you receive a fair distribution of your marital retirement assets.
 At Shaw Sanders, P.C., we are skilled in working with all types of retirement assets.
-We strongly advocate for our clients' rights and financial interests when negotiating and litigating property division matters.
+If necessary, we can also help you obtain a court order to divide your retirement assets without incurring an early withdrawal penalty.
+No matter the case, we serve our clients' financial interests faithfully when negotiating and litigating property division matters.

 Experienced Counsel for Retirement Asset Distribution